andrew-smith136/Cat-Calculator/README.md

 # Cat-Calculator
-A simple calculator for everbody.
+A simple calculator for everybody.